 We saw the cutest thing ever last weekend – dogs surfing!
 We are so excited to share it with you!
 The Imperial Beach dog surfing event, at the end of July, is the unofficial start of the California dog surfing season.
 There are lots of ways to see pups hang 20 and all of these competitions find ways to give back to man’s best friend.
-The 2017 season looks roughly like:
+The California surf dog season looks roughly like:

 - Imperial Beach Surf Dog (Imperial Beach)